 Ooh la la!
 Those high heels, especially stilettos, are adorable!
 Chiropractic Care may even believe them adorable, but ...
 "To wear or not to wear?" ... that is the question.

-Apologies, gals!
+Sorry, gals!
 Unless there's a runway in West Palm Beach, you may want to avoid those high heels.
 They make the leg look long, but may stress the back muscles and even the neck muscles!
-The research is leaning heavily towards the "don't wear" category than the "wear" category, but why?
+The research is stronger in the "don't wear" category than the "wear" category, but why?
 That's a little fuzzy.

-So, let's consider the "wear 'em" research - Younger women exhibit an increase in pelvic range of motion in the sagittal plane during high-heeled gait in contrast with low-heeled gait and walking without shoes.
-Unfortunately, middle-aged women don't receive this response.
+So, let's consider the "wear 'em" research - Younger women exhibit an increase in pelvic range of motion in the sagittal plane during high-heeled gait compared with low-heeled gait and walking without shoes.
+Unfortunately, middle-aged women don't enjoy this response.
 (3) Hum?
 Not too much in the "wear 'em" research which doesn't surprise your West Palm Beach chiropractor.

 So, we chiropractors typically recommend not wearing high heeled shoes or stilettos, choosing to err on the side of caution.
 Chiropractic Care does know some West Palm Beach women who love their high heels, so we just ask you to be careful.
 Wear them limitedly.
 If you have any increased back pain, drop down to a pair of lovely flats, and contact us for a chiropractic treatment to re-align your spine and relieve your neck pain and back pain.
 It's all a matter of balance...in shoes and life!